 People often get confused.
 They often use the Internet and the World Wide Web interchangeably.
 However, they are not the same.
 We’ll see why.

 What is the World Wide Web (WWW)?

 Basically, the World Wide Web is a collection of websites and web pages.
-The web pages and websites contain a variety of things such as articles, information, video, photos, and so on.
+Web pages and websites contain a variety of things such as articles, information, video, photos, and so on.

-These websites and web pages are stored in servers.
+These websites and web pages are stored on servers.
 Take the example of this article.
 This is a web page.
-It is located in the Lots to Read website.
+It is located on the Lots to Read website.
 The website is stored (we call that hosting in technical terms) on a server.

 Now the World Wide Web can be accessed by browsers (such as Chrome, Firefox, and so on).

 Now, let’s sum up what the World Wide Web is:

 - Firstly, the World Wide Web is a collection of websites and web pages that contain articles, media, and so on.

 - Secondly, it is based on the Internet.
 The web pages in the World Wide Web are connected by the Internet.